 However, pedestrians must also abide by Florida’s laws.
 Florida Statute § 314.130 and its subchapters elaborate on these obligations.
 For example, pedestrians must obey all traffic control signals and crosswalks and engage in “reasonable” behavior.
 Failure to abide by these rules could result in partial liability and reduced compensation for a pedestrian after an accident.
 A knowledgeable local attorney can further explain the relevant pedestrian laws and help contest any allegations of partial fault on behalf of an injured victim.

 Shared Responsibility for Pedestrian Accidents

 Florida operates on a policy of shared responsibility, which is also known as comparative negligence.
 As such, each party involved in a vehicle vs. pedestrian collision may be assigned a percentage of the blame for that accident.
 This means that victims can be held accountable for their own injuries, such as if the pedestrian was deliberately reckless or antagonistic.

 Pedestrians who have been assigned blame but still wish to seek compensation for their losses still have the right to do so.
 However, they can only receive compensation up to the percent of fault assigned to other parties.

 For example, say a pedestrian and a motor vehicle driver get into an accident.
 The parties’ insurance companies determine that the driver merits 60 percent of the blame, while the pedestrian is 40 percent at fault.
 The pedestrian may still take the driver to civil court, but they may only receive 60 percent of whatever compensation they might otherwise have been entitled to because of their own apportioned fault.
-A skilled pedestrian lawyer like those at Redondo Law can help that a pedestrian injured in an accident is not unfairly blamed for an accident that was not their fault.
+A skilled pedestrian lawyer at Redondo Law can help ensure that a pedestrian injured in an accident is not unfairly blamed for an accident that wasn’t their fault.